localwiki/localwiki/sapling/versionutils/docs/index.rst

 ``django-versionutils``' ``versioning`` app is a smart and flexible versioning system for models.
 Existing model versioning systems left much to be desired.
 Major advantages over existing versioning systems are:

-* Easy-to-use ORM access to historical model data.
+* Super-sexy ORM access to historical model data.
 * Supports relational fields and is *smart* about relational lookups.
 * Stores model data in separate tables, one table for each versioned